blocky/attestation-service-examples/esports_data_from_rimble/README.md

 to get CS:GO matches.
 Let's say you're interested in match with the ID `2379357` that took place on 2025-02-18.

-### Step 2: Create a parameterized Blocky AS function to attest match winner
+### Step 2: Create a parameterized  function to attest match winner

-We'll implement the oracle as `matchWinnerFromRimble` function in [`main.go`](./main.go).
+We'll implement the oracle in the `matchWinnerFromRimble` function in [`main.go`](./main.go).

 ```go